pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 &nbsp;

-✅ You've used Bob to inspect active jobs and CPU usage, optionally investigated a job in more detail, and identified programs to review for modernization.
+✅ **Exercise 5 completed** - You've used Bob to inspect active jobs and CPU usage, optionally investigated a job in more detail, and identified programs to review for modernization.

 ---